simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

     See https://simplesamlphp.org/docs/stable/simplesamlphp-metadata-extensions-ui on how to configure this.
   * The use of the PHP memcache-extension was deprecated in favour of memcached-extension.
     The former is considered abandoned and it's safe use can no longer be guaranteed.

+## Version 1.17.6

+Released 2019-08-29

+  * Fixed a regression with logout database initialization when using MySQL (#1177).
+  * Fixed an issue with logout when using iframes (#1191).
+  * Fixed an issue causing log entries to be logged with incorrect relative order (#1107).

 ## Version 1.17.5